7+ Best Community Platforms of 2023 (Software Reviews)

 There are four pricing options:

 - Community: Costs $33/month and allows you to point your community to a custom domain.

 - Business: Costs $99/month and allows you to host online courses.
 You also get access to Zapier integration and premium analytics.

-- Pro: Get access to native mobile apps, mobile push notifications, and app store marketing all under your brand.
-Details of pricing can be collected by contacting the Mighty Networks team.
+- Pro: Access native mobile apps, push notifications, and app store marketing, all under your brand.
+One can collect details of pricing by contacting the Mighty Networks team.

 Choose Mighty Networks if charging a membership fee and offering courses is critical for your customer community project.

 Start your 14-day free trial with Mighty Networks.